-This is a truly wonderful time of year, when all our hard work comes together and we make hay while the sun shines.
-Given all this effort, you’d think I’d take care over my harvesting, but it’s easy to lapse and not give this important job the attention it deserves.
+This is a truly wonderful time of year when all our hard work comes together and we make hay while the sun shines.
+Given all this effort, you’d think I’d take care of my harvesting, but it’s easy to lapse and not give this important job the attention it deserves.

 I’m not sure why I’ve made this mistake in the past, but sometimes the harvest is the forgotten part of veg growing.
 Here are a few tips I’ve picked up to help get harvesting right.

 I can be a lazy so and so, and will regularly try and pull carrots by hands, forcing the root until it breaks in two.
 An obvious thing, but it took me a long time to give in and grab a trowel.